AveesLab/sea-me-hackathon-2023/Cluster/README.md

 # Cluster Settings
 You can run two executables simultaneously on one device.<br>
 The json file is only required when applying communication between devices.<br>
-Please follow the Device to Device Vsomwip communication instructions below to communicate between devices.<br>
+Please follow the Device to Device Vsomeip communication instructions below to communicate between devices.<br>

 ### git clone
 ```bash